Blogs > Settling Your Pet In

 All puppies get taught their first lessons from their moms and littermates.
 Your pup was taught about touch, play, wrestling, and wagging from about two weeks of age.
 Then, they begin to learn about interacting with people.
 This stage begins at about seven weeks and lasts until three months of age.
 Their brains pick up on what to expect in a simple input equals output mode.

-For example, your puppy may realize, “If I nuzzle my owner’s hand, I will receive pets and attention.”
+For example, your puppy may realise, “If I nuzzle my owner’s hand, I will receive pets and attention.”
 This is a basic form of conditioning.
 And this happens to be the best time in your puppy’s life to begin fun-dational training.

 Now is the Pawfect Time to Teach and Bond with Your Pup